esj006/OutlookToExcelAttendance/README.md

 - **v1.2.1 Beta**
   - Added detection for recurring meetings with a selection menu.
   - Fixed issue in email reminders to exclude attendees who declined the meeting.
-  - Known bugs related to special characters in meeting titles.

-## Authorization
-Users must authorize the tool to access their Outlook data for security and data integrity.

-## License
-Refer to the license file for information on usage and redistribution.

 ## Contributing
 Contributions are welcome.
 Please follow the contributing guidelines for more information on how to contribute.